mobxjs/mobx/docs/refguide/autorun.md

 -   `autorun(effect: (reaction) => void)`

-The `autorun` function accepts one function that should run each time anything it observes changes.
+The `autorun` function accepts one function that should run every time anything it observes changes.
-It also runs once when you create the `autorun`.
-It only responds to changes in observable state -- so things you marked `observable` or `computed`.
+It also runs once when you create the `autorun` itself.
+It only responds to changes in observable state, things you have annotated `observable` or `computed`.

 ### How tracking works

-Autorun works by running `effect` in a _reactive context_; during the executing of the provided function MobX will keep track of all observable and computed values that are directly or indirectly _read_ by the effect.
+Autorun works by running `effect` in a _reactive context_.
+During the execution of the provided function, MobX keeps track of all observable and computed values that are directly or indirectly _read_ by the effect.
 Once the function finishes, MobX will collect and subscribe to all observables that were read and wait until any of them changes again.
-Once any of these observables changes, the autorun will trigger again, repeating the entire process.
+Once they do, the `autorun` will trigger again, repeating the entire process.
-In a picture, the code-example below works like this:

 ![autorun](../assets/autorun.png)

+This is how the example below works like.

 ### Example